Youth Initiatives

 Youth Civic Engagement Program

-Youth Civic Engagement Program 2024The Youth Civic Engagement Program is a free nine-week education-to-action program which provides youth (15–20 years) with the opportunity to learn the decision-making process of local government.
-Youth will get the opportunity to co-design projects of interest and present to a mock City Council.
+Youth Civic Engagement Program 2024The Youth Civic Engagement Program is a free eight-week education-to-action program that provides youth (15–20 years) with the opportunity to learn and discover the inner workings of the City's different departments, and the decision-making processes that shape our community.
+As part of the program, youth will get an opportunity to work together on a project that sparks their interests and present their ideas to a mock City Council.

 4:30-6:30pm